 Business name

 The first step is coming up with a good business name.
-Remember, rebranding is usually quite an expensive affair so you want to get the business name right from the very onset.
+Remember, rebranding is usually quite an expensive affair, so you want to get the business name right from the very onset.
 Think of how the business name you have in mind sounds to other people and try to see if there are any ambiguities.

-Think of how the name affects other branding components (e.g. a possible domain name or how it will look on a business card).
-A good business name should be short, descriptive and easy to remember.
+Think of how the name affects other branding components (e.g., a possible domain name or how it will look on a business card).
+A good business name should be short, descriptive, and easy to remember.

 Business Slogan

-A good business slogan can help to not only capture the interest of prospective buyers.
+A good business slogan can help capture the interest of prospective buyers.
 A good slogan will tell your customers what your business is all about and what they should expect from you.
 The slogan should be trendy and interesting in order to stick in the mind of the customer after they read it for the first time.
-It is common practice to use the slogan alongside the company logo and business name.

 A business logo is one of the surest ways to demonstrate to would-be clients that you are running a trustworthy and professional business.
-Just like the slogan, a logo plays a huge rule in creating a brand identity.
+Just like the slogan, a logo plays a huge role in creating a brand identity.

-In fact, as soon as you come up with a good business name, the next undertaking should be to create your business logo. and the best part is you don’t need to break the bank in order to get a good logo designer.
+In fact, as soon as you come up with a good business name, the next undertaking should be to create your business logo.
+And the best part is you donโt need to break the bank in order to get a good logo designer.

 Website + domain name

-A website is more than just a branding asset – it also serves as a powerful marketing tool.
-In fact, you can also incorporate a shopping cart solution to allow your clients to shop for your laser engraved products from the comfort of their homes.
+A website is more than just a branding asset โ it also serves as a powerful marketing tool.
+In fact, you can also incorporate a shopping cart solution to allow your clients to shop for your laser-engraved products from the comfort of their homes.

-A couple of decades ago, web design a reserve for geeks who would type incomprehensible code into some text editor all day in order to end up with a one-page static website.
+A couple of decades ago, web design was a reserve for geeks who would type incomprehensible code into some text editor all day in order to end up with a one-page static website.
 But the onset of content management systems has made it possible for any novice to create an aesthetically appealing website in just a couple of minutes.
-Here are the steps to follow in order to create a professional website;
+Here are the steps to follow to create a professional website;

 Step 1: Register a domain name